-At the Academy for G.O.D. students participate in our elementary program from Kindergarten through what would traditionally be known as sixth grade.
-The following distinctives are the main academic ways in which we teach our students over the course of their most fluid developmental: a framework that includes our five areas of holistic education (academic, emotional, social, ethical, and spiritual), fluid course schedules, no grade levels, interaction with a variety of teachers, no mandatory homework, engaging in classes being taught using the 9 multiple intelligences, no letter grades, and more.
+At The Academy for GOD students participate in our elementary program from Kindergarten through sixth grade.
+The following distinctives are the main academic ways in which we teach our students over the course of their most fluid developmental: a framework that includes our five areas of holistic education (academic, emotional, social, ethical, and spiritual), fluid course schedules, interaction with a variety of teachers, no mandatory homework, no letter grades, and more.

 Elementary Distinctives